graced2739/cyoa-setup/beach/sunburn.md

-you stayed for to long and got a bad sun burn
+## You stayed for to long and got a bad sunburn and it hurts to even walk

 ### [Restart](../vacation.md)